-Guardian ad Litem Program: In 1983, the General Assembly established the Office of Guardian ad Litem Services Program (GAL) in the AOC, mandating the appointment of an attorney Guardian ad Litem for abused and neglected children.
-The GAL Program uses a team of trained attorneys and community volunteers to represent and promote the best interests of children in court and to advocate for children to be in safe and permanent homes.
-Since 1994, the GAL Program has had staff and volunteers in all 39 district court districts.
-During FY 2004-05, 4,033 GAL volunteers and 101 attorney advocates represented 16,528 children in 37,322 scheduled court hearings.
-GAL volunteers gave the state 774,336 hours in training and casework.
+Guardian ad Litem Program: In 1983, the General Assembly established the Office of Guardian ad Litem Services (GAL) in the AOC, mandating the appointment of an attorney guardian ad litem for abused and neglected children.
+The program uses a team of trained attorneys and community volunteers to represent and promote the best interests of children in court and to advocate for children to be in safe and permanent homes.
+Since 1994, GAL has had staff and volunteers in all district court districts.
+During FY 2005-06, 4,237 GAL volunteers and 100 attorney advocates represented 17,705 children in 38,681 scheduled court hearings.
+GAL volunteers gave the state 813,502 hours in training and casework.
+Total expenditures for the program in FY 2005-06 amounted to \$9,263,799.